What is digital transformation, and why is it non-negotiable in 2026?

 - Annual revenue growth: +22%

-Not every business has the internal capacity to orchestrate digital transformation.
-If any of the following apply to you, it is worth engaging an external partner:
+Not every business has the internal capacity to orchestrate a digital transformation program.
+If any of the following sound familiar, engage an external partner:

 - You have no internal IT team, or your IT staff is fully occupied with day-to-day operations